 Day One - Saturday

 Welcome to Fair Wind Sailing School!
 We meet at the yacht Saturday afternoon in Red Hook, St Thomas.
 After introductions, we’ll work to fully understand your goals and objectives.
 Then we jump right in!
 Instruction begins with a review of catamaran nomenclature and terminology and head operation, followed by a few exercises to help you get to know the boat.
-Next, its an introduction to charts and navigation, we get our first weather report and plan the week’s route.
+Next, we will review safety gear and its operation, we get our first weather report and plan the week’s route.
 Then we’ll plan meals and provision the boat for our voyage.
-You’ll have time to get you settled into your berths and enjoy the evening in Red Hook, the East End’s nightlife capital.
+You’ll have time to settled into your berths and enjoy the evening in Red Hook, the East End’s nightlife capital.
 Enjoy your first night aboard..

 Day Two - Sunday

-Our morning classroom consists of rules of the road and our safety at sea lecture.
+Our morning classroom consists of rules of the road, points of sail and our safety at sea lecture.
 Then, you'll complete the final boat preparations and set out on our voyage.
 We will perform drills under power, raise the sails and do our first trade-wind sailing as we cross Pillsbury Sound and head to the north side of St John.
 During the way, we practice our identifying right-0f-way situations through the busy Sound.
+Our emphasis today will be sailing straight and tacking.
 After a full day on the water learning the helm and proper sail trim, we’ll do our first mooring ball pick-ups as we get our first taste of working as a team.
 We complete the day’s training with a lecture on proper galley procedures and cooking fuel safety.
 In the evening there is enough time to enjoy a snorkel or swim off the back of the boat before we eat aboard..

 Day Three - Monday